ashikshafi08/memorybench/README.md

-# Memorybench
+# Superbench

 A unified benchmarking platform for evaluating memory providers, RAG systems, and context management solutions.
-Inspired by MTEB and SWE-bench, Memorybench enables fair, reproducible comparisons across different memory architectures.
+Inspired by MTEB and SWE-bench, Superbench enables fair, reproducible comparisons across different memory architectures.

 ## Overview

-Memorybench is designed to answer the question: **"How well does this system use context to provide correct answers?"**
+Superbench is designed to answer the question: **"How well does this system use context to provide correct answers?"**

-Unlike traditional retrieval benchmarks that measure recall/precision, Memorybench focuses on **end-to-end correctness** and **memory-enabled success** - metrics that matter for production memory systems.
+Unlike traditional retrieval benchmarks that measure recall/precision, Superbench focuses on **end-to-end correctness** and **memory-enabled success** - metrics that matter for production memory systems.

 ### Key Features